US Offshore Wind Rights Auction Generates Record Bids

 There are two small offshore wind facilities in the United States off the coasts of the states of Rhode Island and Virginia.
 Two more commercial-scale projects were recently approved for development.

 “We're really just at the beginning of a process here.
-We hope to apply the lessons learned from Europe and take advantage of the cost savings achieved in Europe," Zalcman told VOA.
+We hope to apply the lessons learned from Europe and take advantage of the cost savings achieved in Europe,” said Fred Zalcman, director of the New York Offshore Wind Alliance, speaking with VOA.

-Officials say turbines erected in the set of six leases that went up for bidding Wednesday, the first auction conducted during the administration of U.S. President Joe Biden, could eventually provide power for nearly 2 million residences.
+Officials say turbines erected in the set of six leases that went up for bidding Wednesday could eventually provide power for nearly 2 million residences.
+It was the first auction conducted during the administration of U.S. President Joe Biden.

-Wednesday’s top bids totaled more than $1.5 billion.
-The largest single lease area offered -- totaling nearly 51,000 hectares and located about 50 kilometers off the New Jersey coast -- had attracted a record-busting $410 million, with bidding to resume Thursday morning.
+Friday’s top provisional final bids totaled nearly $4.4 billion.
+The largest single lease area offered – totaling nearly 51,000 hectares and located about 50 kilometers off the New Jersey coast — attracted a record-busting $1.1 billion bid.

 The previous auction was held in 2018 during the administration of former President Donald Trump.
 It was considered a success, with three leases off the coast of the state of Massachusetts bringing in a collective record-breaking $405 million for rights to develop 158,000 hectares south of Martha’s Vineyard, with a potential generating capacity of more than 4.1 gigawatts, enough to supply power to about 1.5 million homes.